rezamarzban/AI-TensorFlow.js/README.md

 ![image](https://github.com/marzban2030/AI-TensorFlow.js/raw/main/AfterSuccessfulRun.jpg)

-After running above script, To predicting handwritten digits from your drawing with mouse or finger touch on screen navigate your browser to this URL¹ and when prompt model URL enter "localstorage://model.json" and click "OK" button to loading model which is saved to browser localstorage by above script: https://r54tve.csb.app/
+After running above script, To predicting handwritten digits from your drawing with mouse or finger touch on screen , Navigate your browser to this URL¹ and when prompt model URL enter "localstorage://model.json" and click "OK" button to loading model which is saved to browser localstorage by above script: https://r54tve.csb.app/

 Please pay attention that some browsers doesn't handle "localstorage://" handling via JavaScript codes properly, Test above scripts in various browsers at same time to taking correct result.
 Here is list of compatible browsers from https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage that support localStorage: